Harefield: Harefield Place

 The ancient Manor of Harefield was held by the Newdigate family from about 1440.
 The old Manor house, Harefield Place, adjacent to St Mary the Virgin church, was replaced in 1786, when a new mansion house was built at Harefield Lodge.
 The old 'Harefield Place' fell into disrepair and was demolished in 1813, whereupon the new Manor house became known as Harefield Place.
-It was sold by Charles Newdigate Newdegate in 1877.
+This was sold by Charles Newdigate Newdegate in 1877.
 In 1938 it was acquired by the local authority to serve as a hospital.
 In 1959 the land was redeveloped and is now the Harefield Place Golf Club.
+The gardens and parkland of the old manor are listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.

 Harefield House, a Grade II listed building, High Street, Harefield, was built by Sir Roger Newdigate in about 1750.
-From about 1765 to 1809 it was occupied by J. M. Bruhl.
 During World War I it served as No. 1 Australian Auxiliary Hospital.
-In 1937 it was acquired by the Ministry of Defence and was occupied by the Aeronautical Inspection Directorate.
+In 1937 it was acquired by the Ministry of Defence.
 After 1982 the building was restored and converted to office use.
 In 2015 the building was used as the filming location for the interior of the island mansion in the TV adaptation of Agatha Christie's mystery novel And Then There Were None.

 Breakspear House (Breakspears), a Grade I listed building, originally constructed in the 17th century also falls within Harefield.

 The Harefield Academy

 The Harefield Academy replaced the John Penrose School in September 2005.
 The new academy is an age 11 to 18 school with accommodation for 750 students aged 11 to 15 and a further 250 post-16 students.

-The School is set in the village of Harefield on the edge of the green belt and is adjacent to the commencement of agricultural land.

-The Department for Children, Schools and Families (DCSF), a number of directors of Watford Football Club, and the London Borough of Hillingdon worked together to seek to bring about a significant improvement in educational and health standards.

-The Harefield Academy project is part of the Government's Academies initiative.
+Harefield Limeworks

+The now abandoned Harefield Limeworks, which backs on to the Grand Union Canal, is known for its hanging monkey sculptures and is popular among urban explorers.